 Historic Houses of Kew

-Paintings of both cottages and mansions by the artist Joy Stewart (1925-2018).
-A story accompanying each building explores the building’s architectural significance as well as the lives of its inhabitants.
+An exhibition including paintings of both cottages and mansions by Joy Stewart (1925-2018).
+A story accompanying each building explores its architectural significance as well as the lives of its inhabitants.

 Historic images and objects depicting this precious resource, and its relationship to Kew: including natural waterways, water for domestic, recreational and industrial use, and its use in in our parks and gardens.